Profile information Member settings

 Get started

-Can employers ask if staff have received a Coronavirus (COVID-19) vaccine?
+Can employers ask if staff have been vaccinated?

-If they have a good reason for needing to know, employers may be able to ask if staff have or have not been vaccinated.
+If employers have a good reason for needing to know, they may be able to ask if staff have or have not received a certain vaccination.
 An example of a good reason for needing to know is to ensure the health and safety of the wider workforce or of a business’ customers or clients.

 Reasons for collecting vaccination information

-Collecting, recording, storing, or using information about staff’s vaccination status constitutes ‘processing’ (eg obtaining and recording) of this sensitive personal data.
+Collecting, recording, storing, or using information about a staff member’s vaccination status constitutes ‘processing’ of this sensitive personal data.
 The processing of sensitive personal data is not permitted unless the use of this data is fair, relevant, and necessary for a specific purpose.
 For employers, this means that they can typically only process data about vaccinations if vaccination records are necessary and proportionate

 Proving that your data processing is necessary involves identifying which of the 6 lawful bases (ie grounds) for processing you are relying on.
 For example, you could be processing vaccination data:

-• to enable you to protect others’ health and safety (ie because it’s in the vital interests of your staff, who are the ‘data subjects’)
+• to enable you to protect others’ health and safety (ie because doing so is in the vital interests of your other staff members)

 • for reasons of public interest related to health (eg to protect high-risk individuals)

-When considering whether it’s necessary to process data about staff’s vaccination status, employers should be aware that if they cannot specify a specific use for this information and they are recording it ‘just in case,’ or if they could achieve their goal (eg safety) in another way without collecting this data, they’re unlikely to be able to justify collecting it.
-For example, employers should consider and document why other methods of protection are insufficient (eg social distancing and face coverings) for achieving their purpose.
+When considering whether it’s necessary to process data about a staff member’s vaccination status, employers should be aware that they’re unlikely to be able to justify collecting this data if they cannot specify a specific use for this information (ie they are recording it ‘just in case’) or if they could achieve their goal (eg safety) in another way without collecting this data.
+For example, an employer should consider and document why other methods of protection are insufficient for achieving their purpose.
 Considering the sector the employer operates in, the kind of work staff do, and the workplace’s specific health and safety risks should help employers decide if they have a justified reason for checking vaccination statuses.

 Transparency

-An employer’s reason for checking (or recording) staff’s vaccination status must also be clear and transparent.
+An employer’s reason for checking and/or recording staff members’ vaccination statuses must also be clear and transparent.
 This means making it clear to staff:

 • the reason why the employer is collecting this data (ie what they are trying to achieve), and

-• how collecting vaccination information will help the employer to achieve this aim (including why other measures would not work as alternatives)
+• how collecting vaccination information will help the employer to achieve this aim (including why other measures would not be sufficient alternatives)

 Employers should also inform staff about: